nitinkc/nitinkc.github.io/_posts/Algo/2021-10-30-syntax-ref.md

 ### SETS
 Set takes only single instance of an element.

-While adding an element into a set, a test of equality happens, to determine if the object being pushed already exist
+While adding an element into a set, a test of equality happens, to determine if the object being pushed already exist.
+Thus override equals & hashCode methods in case of non primitive Objects

 With Integer, no need to override hashCode() and equals()